 Heat Network Regulation and Zoning

-Who will be caught?
+Who will be caught by consumer protection standards?

 New regulated activities of a heat “supplier” and a network “operator” have been created and apply to: